saikrishnareddy1731/Vending-machine-/README.md

 ## Conclusion

-This vending machine implementation demonstrates the **State Pattern** effectively, providing a clean and maintainable solution for managing state-dependent behavior.
-The architecture is ready for enhancement with **Strategy Pattern** for payment processing and **Chain of Responsibility** for validation pipelines, making it a solid foundation for a production system.
+This vending machine implementation effectively demonstrates the **State Pattern**, providing a clean and maintainable solution for managing state-dependent behavior.
+The architecture could be enhanced with the **Strategy Pattern** for flexible payment processing and change calculation algorithms, making it a solid foundation for a production system.